ajaayushdeku/Web-Technology-Git-Practice/Lab/Lab2/README.md

 ## e. background-attachment
 ####  -This background property is used to set whether a background image's position is fixed within the viewport, or scroll with its containing block.
 ###  Example : background-attachment : scroll;

+##
+##

+# Border Model
+#### The Border Model mainly consist of four parts/properties : Margin , Border , Padding and Content.

+## a.
+Margin
+#### -This property is used to create space around the elements, outside of any defined borders.
+It can take four values for the spacing and the value applies space orderly around the element i.e. top right bottom left order.
+It's shorthand property can be used to space equally around the element.
+### Example : margin : 20px 10px 20px 10px;

+## b.
+Border
+#### -This property is used to specify the kind of border to display such as dotted, dashed, solid, double, inset, and outset.
+To display different types of borders , border-style property is used with dotted, dashed, solid, double, inset, and outset as values.
+### Example : border-style : solid 1px;

+## c.
+Padding
+#### -This property is used to create space around the element's content, inside of any defined borders.
+Similar to margin, padding also can take four values for the spacing and in same order (top right bottom left).It's shorthand property can be used to space equally around the element's content.
+### Example : padding : 10px 5px 10px 5px;

+##
+##

+# Pseudo Class
+#### -Pseudo class is used to define a special state of an element.
+It is mostly found to be used with button creation such as changing the state of the button when cursor hovers over it, similarly when button is clicked or the button is not working.
+It is used to create user interface.
+It is used with the tags with ':' operator.

+# Some of the Pseudo Classes are:

+## :hover
+#### -It's properties are executed when the cursor hovers over the element.

+## :active
+#### -It's properties are executed when the cursor clicks the element.

+## :visited
+#### -It's properties are executed when element has been visited.

+## :disabled
+#### -It's properties are executed when element is in disabled state.